 Dealing with financial concerns, family issues, or stress at work may also affect a person’s mental state and contribute to performance anxiety.

 ED can happen when various contributing factors interact, including:

 Other things that may contribute to ED include:

 - recent surgery

-Some medications may also cause ED, especially those that disrupt or alter the hormones, nerves, or circulation in the body.
-These include:
+Some medications may also cause ED, especially those that disrupt or alter the hormones, nerves, or blood pressure.

 - anti-inflammatory medicines

 A doctor or pharmacist can help identify potential side effects before a person starts a new medication.

 ED is not just a physical problem.
 It can affect a person’s mental health, relationships, and social life.